- Botanical name: Agave americana 'Mediopicta'

 More a succulent border perennial than a shrub because it does not develop permanent woody stems, Agave americana 'Mediopicta' is a variegated form of Agave americana, regarded by many as an indoor or seasonal plant for growing outdoors in summer.
 It eventually forms an enormous rosette of stiff, dangerously pointed leaves.
 It only flowers when about 30-40 years old, after which the main plant dies, leaving young offsets as successors.

 Grow Agave americana 'Mediopicta' in well-drained soil in full sun.
-Protect from winter wet, alternatively grow in containers which you can move indoors in autumn.
+When mature they'll be able to cope with cold and frosts provided they're protected from winter wet.
+Young plants will need extra protection.
+Alternatively grow in containers which you can move indoors in autumn.

 - Sun exposure: Full sun